Nuos/__learnopengl/AdvancedOpenGL/Framebuffers/framebuffers.md

 				| all attachments should be complete as well (reserved memory)
 				| each buffer should have the same number of samples

+				==
+				After creating-and-attaching some kind of attachment for/to the framebfufer it is a complete framebuffer(self-defined)

+				AND ALL SUBSEQUENT RENDERING OPERATIONS WILL NOW RENDER TO THE CURRENTLY BOUND FRAMEBUFFER

+				Since our framebuffer is not the default framebuffer the rendering commands will have no impact on the visual output of your window

+				For this reason it is called off-screen rendering while rendering to a different framebuffer

+				To make sure all rendering operations will have a visual impact on the main window we need to make the default framebuffer active again by binding to ZERO-0

+	***				***********
+		Texture attachments
+			==
+			When attaching a texture to a framebuffer all rendering commands will write to the texture as if it was a normal color, depth or stencil buffer

+			The advantage of using textures is that the result of all rendering operations will be stored as a texture image that we can then easily use in our shaders

+			==
+			creating a texture for a framebuffer
+				==
+				For this texture
+				we're only allocating memory and not actually filling it

+				Filling the texture will happen as soon as we render to the framebuffer

+			==
+			attaching this texture to the framebuffer
+				==
+				Aside from the color attchments we can also attach a depth and a stencil texture to the framebuffer object

+				It is also possible to attach both a depth buffer and a stencil buffer as a single texture